 Saying good-bye to L.A.
 I headed back up the coast, taking the Coastal Highway (CA-1) back to San Francisco.
 My drive took me through Big Sur, where the road cuts through redwood forests and enormous cliffs drop with terrifying ease into heavy Pacific waves.
 It was by far the most beautiful drive I’ve ever been on.

-After a week out exploring the American West, I’m happy to be home in my quiet city by the bay, but I’m thrilled to be heading back to all these places this summer on new TFT’s West Coast U.S.A. trip.
+After a week out exploring the American West, I’m happy to be home in my quiet city by the bay, but I’m thrilled to be heading back to all these places this summer on TFT’s new USA: California & the Grand Canyon or USA for Younger Teens: Hello California programs.
 I hope to see you there!